Illinois Waterway

 The Illinois Waterway system consists of 336 mi of navigable water from the mouth of the Calumet River at Chicago to the mouth of the Illinois River at Grafton, Illinois.
-Based primarily on the Illinois River, it is a system of rivers, lakes, and canals that provide a shipping connection from the Great Lakes to the Gulf of Mexico via the Illinois and Mississippi rivers.
+Based primarily on the Illinois River, it is a system of rivers, lakes, and canals that provide a commercial shipping connection from the Great Lakes to the Gulf of Mexico via the Illinois and Mississippi rivers.

 The Illinois and Michigan Canal (I&M) opened in 1848.
 In 1900, the Chicago Sanitary and Ship Canal replaced the I&M and reversed the flow of the Chicago River so it no longer flowed into Lake Michigan.
 The United States Army Corps of Engineers maintains a 9 ft navigation channel in the waterway.
 The waterway's complex northern section is referred to in various contexts for study and management as the Chicago Area Waterway System (CAWS).

 Cargoes include bulk commodities, such as coal, chemicals, and petroleum, as well as corn, soybeans and other agricultural products.
 During some winters, ice floes, especially around the locks and dams, occasionally prevent navigation on the Waterway.